wvmitchell/Blog/source/articles/2014-03-18-the-incredible-operator.html.markdown

 In reading more about this topic, I discovered that the % operator is the starting point for this syntax, and the rest is built off it.
-This is apparently a Perl inspired way of quoting strings, borrowed and extended by the ruby language.
+This is apparently a Perl inspired way of quoting strings, borrowed and extended by the Ruby language.
 Its uses are varied, and all intriguing.

   ```ruby